Gold Coast Shoreline Management Plan: Gold Coast Seawall

 The Gold Coast seawall in Australia is contained within the Gold Coast's shoreline management plan.
 The original seawall was laid out following 11 cyclones in 1967 with assistance from coastal engineers from Delft University.
 The seawall alignment was selected to pick up as many of the older seawalls as possible.
 The seawall consists of three layers, armour boulders up to 4 tonnes, secondary armour around 360 kg and a clay shale foundation layer.
 The seawall is 16m across and 6m high and has a front slope of 1:1.5.
 The seawall was tested in a wave tank to withstand attack from a 1:100 cyclone wave.

-A Gold Coast Seawall costs around A$3000 per meter to construct in 2006.
+The Gold Coast Seawall cost around A$3000 per meter to construct in 2006.
 The seawall is constructed along a designated seawall alignment along urban sections of the Gold Coast coastline.
-Non-Urban sections of coastline including South Stradbroke Island and the Southport Spit are not licensed for the construction of a seawall.
+Non-urban sections of coastline including South Stradbroke Island and the Southport Spit are not licensed for the construction of a seawall.
 The Gold Coast Planning Scheme requires private property owners along the beach to construct the seawall at their property at the property owners expense prior to making any investment into their house.
 The Council constructs sections of seawall that protect public land.